Have you ever noticed your bearded dragon puffs out his neck repeatedly?

 They will often puff up to appear more intimidating to scare their prey.

-Even if the insects you feed them are harmless, your baby beardie may not recognize this.
+Even if the insects you feed them are harmless, a baby bearded dragon may not recognize this.

 From time to time, you might also notice they puff up in the middle of a meal.